percona/everest-doc/docs/release-notes/Percona Everest 0.10.0 (2024-04-30).md

 - [EVEREST-911](https://perconadev.atlassian.net/browse/EVEREST-911) - We added a new column to the database view displaying the time of the last backup.

-- [EVEREST-912](https://perconadev.atlassian.net/browse/EVEREST-912) - We have added an icon and tooltip to backups column.
+- [EVEREST-912](https://perconadev.atlassian.net/browse/EVEREST-912) - We have added an icon and tooltip to the backups column.

 - [EVEREST-928](https://perconadev.atlassian.net/browse/EVEREST-928) - We have updated all the labels on the buttons to sentence case for consistency.

-- [EVEREST-938](https://perconadev.atlassian.net/browse/EVEREST-938) - Restoring a database using PITR now includes backup storage name.
+- [EVEREST-938](https://perconadev.atlassian.net/browse/EVEREST-938) - Restoring a database using PITR now includes a backup storage name.

 ## Bugs fixed